Les Deux Magots

 Les Deux Magots (/fr/) is a café and restaurant situated at 6, Place Saint-Germain-des-Prés in Paris' 6th arrondissement, France.
-It once had a reputation as the rendezvous of the literary and intellectual elite of the city.
+It once had a reputation as the main rendezvous of the literary and intellectual elite of the city.
 It is now a popular tourist destination.
 Its historical reputation is derived from the patronage of Surrealist artists and intellectuals to the likes of Simone de Beauvoir and Jean-Paul Sartre, as well as young writers at the time, such as Ernest Hemingway.
 Other patrons included Albert Camus, Pablo Picasso, James Joyce, Bertolt Brecht, Julia Child and the American writers James Baldwin, Chester Himes and Richard Wright.
+The New York Times has labeled the restaurant as the "most popular café in Paris."

 The Deux Magots literary prize (Prix des Deux Magots) has been awarded to a French novel every year since 1933 at Les Deux Magots.

 Origin of the name

 "Magot" literally means "stocky figurine from the Far East".
-The name originally belonged to a fabric and novelty shop at nearby 23 Rue de Buci.
-The shop sold silk lingerie and took its name from a popular play of the moment (19th century) entitled Les Deux Magots de la Chine.
-Its two statues represent Chinese "mandarins", or "magicians" (or "alchemists"), who gaze out over the room.
-In 1873, the business moved to its current location in the Place Saint-Germain-des-Prés.
+The name originally belonged to a fabric and novelty shop at nearby 23 Rue de Buci, which moved to the current location in the Place Saint-Germain-des-Prés in 1873.
+The shop sold silk lingerie and took its name from a popular 19th century play, Les Deux Magots de la Chine.
 In 1884, the business changed to a café and liquoriste, but kept the name.
+The current restaurant's two statues represent Chinese "mandarins", "magicians", or "alchemists" gazing over the room.

-Auguste Boulay bought the business in 1914, when it was on the brink of bankruptcy, for 400,000 francs.
-Auguste Boulay's son added glass walls to allow more light into the café.
-The statues have remained the same since the store opened (they were not replaced by copies).
-A café Les Deux Magots opened in Tokyo in 1989.
+Auguste Boulay bought the business in 1914 for 400,000 francs when it was on the brink of bankruptcy.
+Boulay's son added glass walls to allow in more light.
+The original statues have remained since the store opened.

 Catherine Mathivat, great-great-granddaughter of Auguste Boulay, started to work in the café in 1993, and took over when her father died in 2012.
 In 2016, the café led a study revealing that 60% of its clientele were international tourists.
 In 2017, Mathivat partnered with her cousin Jacques Vergnaud to redesign the café and reclaim its Parisian clientele.
-In 2022, the Saint-Germain café alone made a revenue of 15 million euros.
-In 2023, a café Les Deux Magots opened in Riyadh (Saudi Arabia) and another one in Tokyo.
-In December 2023, it opened a unit in São Paulo.
-There are more plans to new units in Cape Town, Prague, London and Guangzhou.
+In 2022, the Saint-Germain café made a revenue of 15 million euros.

+The business opened a Tokyo Les Deux Magots café in 1989, then a Riyadh and a São Paulo Les Deux Magots in 2023.
+There are plans for new cafes in Cape Town, Prague, London and Guangzhou.